-European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities were provided and we remained independent of the Bank in conducting the audit.
+No prohibited non-audit services referred to in Article 5 (1) of Regulation (EU) No. 537/2014 of the European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities were provided and we remained independent of the Bank in conducting

-the Bank, we did not provide any other services to the Bank or accounting entities controlled by the Bank.
+In addition to the statutory audit services and services disclosed in the separate financial statements of the Bank, we did not provide any other services to the Bank or accounting entities controlled by the

+Audit firm:

-Audit firm: KPMG Slovensko spol. s r.o.
+KPMG Slovensko spol. s r.o.
 License SKAU č.
 96

-License UDVA No. 990
+Responsible auditor: Ing.
+Martin Kršjak License UDVA No. 990